profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 ### MAX98357A I²S Audio Amplifier/Speaker

+So, there’s no DAC on the ESP32-S3.&nbsp; You would think this would be a bit of a downer if you want to get Audio out and use an Audio Amplifier like the **MAX98357A**.

+But it’s actually surprisingly easy to output ***Pulse Density Modulated*** Audio using ‘Sigma Delta Modulation’ on the ESP32-S3 and the **MAX98357A** Audio Amplifier recovers the Audio signal by low pass filtering it with an RC filter.

-The **MAX98357A** is a digital Audio Amplifier that uses the I²S interface to receive audio data.&nbsp; It can be used in various applications,&nbsp; such as speakers,&nbsp;
+The **MAX98357A** is a digital Audio Amplifier that also uses the **I²S** interface to receive Audio data.&nbsp; It can be used in various applications,&nbsp; such as speakers,&nbsp;
 walkie-talkies,&nbsp; and voice recognition devices.&nbsp; The **MAX98357A** can also be used to play music files directly from an SD_card.